PaytmLabs/nerve/README.md

 ## Check NERVE is running
 `systemctl status nerve`

-Navigate in your browser to http://ip.add.re.ss:8080 and use the credentials printed in your terminal.
+In your browser, navigate to http://ip.add.re.ss:8080 and use the credentials printed in your terminal.

 # License
 It is distributed under the MIT License.
 See LICENSE for more information.